Burnham Plan of Manila

-The Burnham Plan of Manila is a popular name for Report on proposed improvements at Manila and Manila, P.I., plan of proposed improvements, a 1905 report and map by Daniel Burnham and Pierce Anderson which detail the plan for the city of Manila.
-It proposed developments based on the characteristics of the city and is patterned after the cities of Naples, Paris, and Venice.
+The Burnham Plan of Manila is a popular name for the Report on proposed improvements at Manila and Manila, P.I., coauthored by Daniel Burnham and Pierce Anderson in 1905.
+The report proposed a variety of projects to expand, modernize, and beautify the city of Manila, then under American rule, including new districts, boulevards, parks, and harbor facilities.

-The plan was at the request of then-Philippine Governor-General William Howard Taft, four years before Burnham published the more known Plan of Chicago where the plan also appeared along with plans for Washington, D.C., Cleveland, and San Francisco.

-There have been efforts to revive the implementation of the plan throughout the years after not being completely realized because of the establishment of Quezon City in 1939 as the new capital and the effects of the World War II including the merging of Manila with nearby cities forming the city of Greater Manila in 1942 and the Battle of Manila in 1945.
-The plan is often a subject of discussions in the issue of urban planning in the Philippines.
+The plan was requested by then Philippine Governor-General William Howard Taft, four years before Burnham published the better known Plan of Chicago, which also appeared alongside plans for Washington, D.C., Cleveland, and San Francisco.
+The plan was partially carried out, most notably by architects William E. Parsons and Juan M. Arellano.
+However, the plan's implementation was effectively ended by the establishment of a new capital at Quezon City in 1939 and, later, the effects of World War II, including the merging of Manila with nearby cities to form Greater Manila in 1942 and the Battle of Manila in 1945.
+Efforts to revive the implementation of the plan have occurred over the years, and the plan remains a subject of discussions in urban planning in the Philippines.